paulklemm/regression-heatmap-paper/Cover Letter.md

 Support Design Decisions with Expert Feedback
 ---------------------------------------------

 One main complaint was the lack of supporting design decisions using expert feedback ([Reviewer 4 - Primary],[Reviewer 2]).
-We revised Section *4 Regression Cube Analysis of Cohort Study Data* and Section *5 System Design* as well as the contributions with this feedback in mind.
+We revised Section *4 Regression Cube Analysis of Population Study Data* and Section *5 System Design* as well as the contributions with this feedback in mind.
 We focused on telling the story on how different elements of the project were derived from joint analysis sessions and which purpose they serve.

 Details on the changes are as follows:

   * [Reviewer 2] Following Munzners "A Nested Model for Visualization Design and Validation" as suggested, we revised the contributions in the **Introduction**
-  * *4 Regression Cube Analysis of Cohort Study Data*
+  * *4 Regression Cube Analysis of Population Study Data*
     * Added new subsection *Iterative Design Based on Expert Feedback* to explain how expert feedback was incorporated in the design
     * Subsection *Abstracting Regression Results*: Explained how expert feedback is included in selecting the respective regression metrics
     * Paragraph *Hypothesis-Free and Hypothesis-Based Analysis*: Motivated the different approaches with examples from the epidemiological application domain